demystifyfp/demystifyfp/content/fsharp/series/fstweet/dotliquid-setup.md

 > forge paket add Suave.DotLiquid
 ```

-> At the time of this writing there were some breaking changes in the latest version of DotLiquid.
+> At the time of this writing, there were some breaking changes in the latest version of DotLiquid.
 As the current version of Suave.DotLiquid uses DotLiquid version `2.0.64`, we are sticking to the same here.

 The next step is referring these packages in the `FsTweet.Web.fsproj`.